This article may contain compensated links. See our full disclosure here

 - Tickets are affordable

-- There are no direct trains from Rome to the Amalfi Coast towns, so you’ll have to continue to your final destination by taxi, ferry, or bus.
+- There are no direct trains from Rome to the Amalfi Coast towns, so you’ll have to continue to your final destination by taxi, transfer, ferry, or bus.

 - Delayed trains may cause you to miss your next connection